TomzxCode/llm-conversations-viewer/docs/formats.md

 # Supported Formats

-LLM Conversations Viewer supports conversation exports from both OpenAI (ChatGPT) and Claude (Anthropic).
+LLM Conversations Viewer supports conversation exports from both OpenAI (ChatGPT) and Claude (Anthropic), as well as re-importing conversations that were previously exported from this app.
 This page details the expected format for each provider and how they are normalized internally.

 ## OpenAI (ChatGPT) Format